ThisaST/file-shared/README.md

 # FileShard
-FileShard is a system to manage files in a distributed manner.
+FileShard is a system to manage files in a distributed manner using Bully Algorithm.

 ## Startup